Lace knitting: Technique

 it typically slants left as seen from the right side (e.g., k2tog tbl or ssk, not k2tog).
 These slants pull the fabric away from the yarn over, opening up the hole.

 Pairing a yarn over with a decrease keeps the stitch count constant.
 Many beautiful patterns separate the yarn over and decrease stitches, e.g., k2tog, k5, yo.
 Separating the yarn over from its decrease "tilts" all the intervening stitches towards the decrease.
 The tilt may form part of the design, e.g., mimicking the veins in a leaf.

 There are few constraints on positioning the holes, so practically any picture or pattern can be outlined with holes; common motifs include leaves, rosettes, ferns and flowers.
 To design a simple lace motif, a knitter can draw its lines on a piece of knitting graph paper; right-slanting lines should be produced with "k2tog, yo" stitch-pairs (as seen on the right side) whereas left-slanting lines should be produced with "yo, k2tog tbl" (or, equivalently, "yo, ssk" or "yo, skp") stitch pairs (again, as seen on the right side).
 More sophisticated patterns will change the grain of the fabric to help the design, by separating the yarn overs and decreases.

 It is common for lace knitters to insert a "lifeline", a strand of contrasting yarn threaded through stitches on the needle, at the end of every pattern repeat or after a certain number of rows.
 This allows the knitter to rip out a controlled number of rows if a mistake is discovered.

-Simple examples

-A horizontal row of holes can be produced by the pattern: *k3, k2tog, yo, k3*.